⎹ By Courtney Paige, Editor-in-Chief⎹🤙🏼🌊.🏄🏼

-La Jolla‘s direct translation, rightfully so, is The Jewel.
-This little treasure lends itself to some of the best snorkeling and scuba diving on the entire California coast by virtue of sandstone coves, shallow turquoise waters and coral reefs.
-The beaches are quaint, and so is the community.
+La Jolla, often referred to as the Jewel, is an American treasure.
+Quaint chiseled sandstone beach coves offer some of the best snorkeling and scuba diving on the entire California coast by virtue of shallow turquoise waters, coral reefs and ocean caves.
 La Jolla is the closest version of a Mediterranean seaside village America has to offer.
 It’s a perfect blend of old-world elegance and modern amenities.
 Couples love La Jolla for date night and romantic pastel sunsets.
 Families like the calm ocean water coves, marine life and quiet evenings.
-La Jolla may turn in early, but a steady flow of tourists and a young 25 to 35-year-old post-college population cultivate a unique bustling surfer sophistication.
+La Jolla may turn in early, but a steady flow of tourists and a young 25 to 35-year-old post-college population cultivates a unique bustling surfer sophistication.
 Even though the jewel is chi-chi and people look like they just stepped out of a magazine, there is an aura of kindness wafting through the salty air.
 If you can afford La Jolla, it’s a happy place to be.
 Or pretend, tour all the places listed here, and act like a local.

 Beach – ocean only

 Sandy beaches and rocky rugged sandstone shores provide a diverse scenic backdrop for surfing, scuba, snorkeling, stand-up paddleboarding (SUP), kayaking, swimming and sunbathing.
 Not only is the marine life substantial off the coast of La Jolla, dolphins and sea lions are always swimming in the surf.
 Most beaches in La Jolla are patrolled by on-duty lifeguards.
 Plan your day.
 The tide is unpredictable and so is the parking.
 Dogs are allowed on leash between 4 pm and 9 am October through March and 6 pm and 9 am April through September.
 If it’s listed here, it’s worth a visit.